lcnde/expressjs-primal-members/README.md

 # Using Include and Mixins
 Using only `include` will not allow you to use variables.
 Using `include` and then using a mixin from the page you included will allow you to use variables that you can pass inside the mixin.
+(This was originally intended to be used to pass stylesheets but I opted to pass them with the controller.)

 # How navbar works
 Navbar has to be transparent on the main page, but it has to have a background image on the rest of the website.

-It can be included using a mixin with a variable.
+~~It can be included using a mixin with a variable.
 If you pass a "deactivaiton" variable inside the mixin, then the header background will not show.
-If you don't pass anything inside the mixin then the header background will be present.
+If you don't pass anything inside the mixin then the header background will be present.~~

-OR
-Since you will only need this behavior inside the homepage, you can add a style tag that will set the background image of the header to null only inside the homepage
+Since you will only need this behavior inside the homepage, you can add a style tag that will set the background image of the header to null only inside the homepage.

 # Sessions
 [Source to learn about sessions](https://www.youtube.com/watch?v=F-sFp_AvHc8).